I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Eosophobia is a dread of dawn, probably because that’s when that bloody cockerel Cornelius starts squawking his head off.

 Doodle sack is an Old English word for bagpipes.
-Agony-bags is another, testifying to the instrument’s popularity almost everywhere outside of Scotland.
+Agony-bags is another, testifying to the instrument’s unpopularity almost everywhere outside of Scotland.
 Definition of a gentleman: Someone who knows how to play the bagpipes but chooses not to.

 To chork is to make a noise that sounds as though your shoes are waterlogged.
 More recently, the word has been hijacked to describe an implement that is a cross between a chopstick and a fork.
 Frankly, the second definition seems a lot more use than the first.